alainseys/SAPB1-Connect/README.md

             <li>add key="pass" value="SAPPASSWORD" /></li>
             <li>add key="ClientSettingsProvider.ServiceUri" value="" /></li>
 </ul>
-<p>Fill out the values that match your enviroment.</p>,
+<p>Fill out the values that match your environment.</p>,

-<p>Add the DLL libary of SAPB1_Connect and SAPbobsCom ("C:\Program Files\SAP\SAP Business One DI API\DI API 90\SAPbobsCOM90.dll") as reference to your solution, so you will be able tho call them.
+<p>Add the DLL library of SAPB1_Connect and SAPbobsCom ("C:\Program Files\SAP\SAP Business One DI API\DI API 90\SAPbobsCOM90.dll") as reference to your solution, so you will be able to call them.

 <p>In your code yo need to setup a connection and execute the write to the sap database bellow some sample code</p>